blinkmobile/bm-uploader.js/docs/deployment.md

 # bm-uploader.js

-Include dist/bm-uploader.min.js script, bmUploader will then be available globally as bmUploader
+Include dist/bm-uploader.min.js script, BMUploader will then be available globally as BMUploader